fordosa90/power-platform-connectors/README.md

 paconn create --api-prop [Path to apiProperties.json] --api-def [Path to apiDefinition.swagger.json] --icon [Path to icon.png]
 ```

+## Add custom uality gate

+To make sure, your Custom Connector works as intended, you could create a scheduled flow, running every day (or week) once and calling actions from the connector, tha you want to test against regression.

+When set up, simply copy and paste the included `_FlowFailure_Template.json` into your flow, creating a Catch block, that will send an email to you with all details about the failure.

+After Copy-Paste, make sure that the "Run After" conition and the outlook connection reference are set correctly for the full Scope.

 # U.K. Government Check VAT